-I love this Southern Style Potato Salad because not only is the dressing both tangy and creamy (thanks to a mix of mayonnaise AND mustard), but it has plenty of texture from the finely diced celery and sweet relish.
-I do like my potato salad slightly on the drier side, rather than super goopy with dressing, so if you like yours more wet you may want to make more dressing.
+Southern Style Potato Salad has a creamy and tangy dressing that has both mayonnaise and mustard, plus plenty of texture from the finely diced celery and sweet relish.
+I do like my potato salad with slightly less dressing, rather than super goopy, so if you like yours more “wet” you may want to make more dressing.

 Southern Style Potato Salad

 - 1 tsp. salt ($0.05)

 - 2 large eggs ($0.54)